 This whole method definitely feels like an underground way to earn with review writing, and it honestly is, but this is the name of the game these days it would seem!

-While this option isn’t as common, a quick search of ‘Amazon review’ or ‘product review’ on your local classifieds like Kijiji or Craiglist sometime turn up postings that offer free or discounted products in return for a favorable review.
+While this option isn’t as common, a search of ‘Amazon review’ or ‘product review’ on your local classifieds like Kijiji or Craigslist sometime turn up postings that offer free or discounted products in return for a favorable review.

 Just check out the offer I found in my city on Kijiji: